microshare/microshare.github.io/docs/2/general-user/quick-start/create-an-account.md

 ### A. Development or Production

-Microshare® uses two environments, the development environment and the production environment; each has its own characterisitics and fulfill different needs.
+Microshare uses two environments, the development environment and the production environment; each has its own characterisitics and fulfill different needs.

 Dev : [dapp.microshare.io](https://dapp.microshare.io/login)